Water Heater Maintenance: Four Easy Steps to Maintain Your Water Heater

 Professional Water Heater Repair and Installation

 If your water heater runs out of hot water faster than before or takes too long to heat up, you might need a little more than routine maintenance.
 Save money and get the full life out of your water heater by calling a trusted plumber to look at your water heater and make repairs.
 Common water heater repairs include a burned-out element, short circuit, bad heating element and bad valve.
+Learn how your water might be affecting your water heater as well.
 If you are in the Minneapolis area and need water heater repair, call 612-354-8984 for friendly, fast service.